Thursday, October 17, 2024

 They stopped holding the dances once the new school year started in the fall, and that was OK.
 I met An(gie) Archy by then and had other things to occupy my time with.

-Spring of 1984 and we had heard that they were going to resume the Saturday night dance party, and Billy and I checked out one of the first onces, but by that time our tastes were changing; Billy was getting into the electronic/industrial scene and I was getting into the punk scene, and the dance party just didn't hold the same magic it did the previous summer.
+Spring of 1984 and we had heard that they were going to resume the Saturday night dance party, and Billy and I checked out one of the first ones, but by that time our tastes were changing; Billy was getting into the electronic/industrial scene and I was getting into the punk scene, and the dance party just didn't hold the same magic it did the previous summer.

 Friday, May 31, 2024